mivation/salesforce-integration/README.md

 # How Does It Work?
-This example utilizes Process Builder events with invocable Apex Classes.
+This example utilizes Record-Triggered Flows with invocable Apex Classes.
 Process Builder is used to configure when an activity occurs.
-When the event occurs it triggers an invocable class which takes the variables configured in the flow as well as the details of the activity's record.
+When the event occurs it triggers an invocable method which takes the variables configured in the flow as well as the pre-defined fields in the provided Apex Classes.

 ## Process Builder Configuration
 For instance in this project we support Case Closed Events.
 If you navigate to Setup > Process Automation > Process Builder > LeaderboardLegends - Case Events